calyxir/calyx/docs/libraries/core.md

 ### `std_lsh<WIDTH>`

 A left bit shift.
-Performs `LEFT << RIGHT`.
+Performs `left << right`.
 This component is combinational.

 **Inputs:**